ivy-llc/ivy/README.md

 If you use Ivy for your work, please don\'t forget to give proper credit by including the accompanying [paper](https://arxiv.org/abs/2102.02886) 📄 in your references.
-It\'s a small way to show appreciation and help to continue to support this and other open source projects 🙌
+It\'s a small way to show appreciation and help to continue to support this and other open-source projects 🙌

     @article{lenton2021ivy,